Dr. Elizabeth Albro

 Dr. Karen Douglas

 The Reading for Understanding Research Initiative (Reading for Understanding) was created to develop effective approaches for improving reading comprehension for all students.
-Reading for Understanding will take a comprehensive approach to tackling the problem of improving reading comprehension and include (a) applied basic research to identify underlying processes that contribute to comprehension; (b) development and evaluation of instructional approaches, curricula, technology, and teacher professional development programs to improve reading comprehension for students in prekindergarten through Grade 12; and (c) development and validation of assessments of reading comprehension.
-In addition, the Institute plans for Reading for Understanding to change the way in which research on reading has been conducted by accelerating the research process and creating a tightly linked network of researchers.
+Reading for Understanding takes a comprehensive approach to tackling the problem of improving reading comprehension and includes (a) applied basic research to identify underlying processes that contribute to comprehension; (b) development and evaluation of instructional approaches, curricula, technology, and teacher professional development programs to improve reading comprehension for students in prekindergarten through Grade 12; and (c) development and validation of assessments of reading comprehension.
+In addition, the Institute created Reading for Understanding to change the way in which research on reading has been conducted by accelerating the research process and creating a tightly linked network of researchers.
 Central to the success of the initiative is the full participation of teachers and other school-based personnel in the design and interpretation of the research studies and interventions.
-The project period for Reading for Understanding is July 1, 2010 through June 30, 2015.

 The Request for Applications for the Reading for Understanding Research Initiative is posted online at: http://ies.ed.gov/funding/pdf/2010_84305F.pdf.